-British citizenship allows you to apply for a British passport and gives you the full rights of a UK citizen.
+Having this status allows you to apply for a British passport and gives you the full rights of a UK citizen.
 It provides invaluable freedoms, allowing you to enter and exit the UK freely, without being subjected to immigration controls.

 Owning a British passport also grants access to a number of countries across the globe without requiring a visa.

-Who can apply for British Citizenship?
+Who can apply for Citizenship?

 Those who wish to apply for British Citizenship through naturalisation must firstly satisfy the eligibility criteria: